-Additionally, the bill modifies the consent requirements for school district employees before conducting psychological examinations or administering health-related questionnaires.
-It specifies that written consent from a parent is necessary unless the examination or treatment is mandated by state or federal law for special education.
-This provision aims to protect parental rights while ensuring compliance with legal requirements for special education services.
-The bill is set to take effect immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if that threshold is not met.
+Additionally, the bill modifies Section 26.009 by requiring school district employees to obtain written consent from a child's parent before conducting psychological examinations, administering well-being questionnaires, or making recordings of the child.
+However, it introduces a new provision stating that parental consent is not necessary if the examination or treatment is mandated by state or federal law regarding special education.
+This change aims to balance parental rights with the legal requirements for special education services.
+The bill is set to take effect immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if that vote is not achieved.

 Statutes affected: Introduced: Education Code 26.004, Education Code 26.009 (Education Code 26)